-A preliminary survey of the four Neufeld soybean fields was carried out on September 9th.
-As with the D&H field, it is too early to draw any reliable conclusions as the pods are forming; we also expect that they will fill out in the course of the next fortnight.
+A preliminary survey of the four Neufeld soybean fields was carried out on September 9th, and reconfirmed this week.
+As with the D&H field, it is too early to draw any reliable conclusions as the pods are forming; we also expect that they will fill out in the course of the next week.

 What we can say is that plant count is very low (~27k/acre), which is likely due to insufficient seed being available at the time of planting and poor germination (this is similar to the problems Pete Dyck experienced on his soybean field which he re-planted).
-On the other hand, pod count is extraordinarily high (~155!!!).
-So the critical factor to assess yield will be what percentage of the pods which have formed will fill out.
-As with the D&H field, we won't have a good feel for this for another fortnight, so we will defer any yield estimates until then
+On the other hand, pod count remains extraordinarily high (~150!!!), and thy appear to be filling out nicely.
+So the critical factor to assess yield remains what percentage of the pods which have formed will fill out completely.
+As with the D&H field, we won't have a good feel for this for another week, so we will defer any yield estimates until then.